Reuvi/RUCTF/README.txt

-CTF from Sid centered on authentication exploitation given at RU Security Meeting.
+CTF from Sid centered on Authorization and Authentication exploitation given at RU Security Meeting.
 1st Place

 http://104.236.98.126:8000/challenges